 All the above documents and items are shown at Exhibit 10.
 We are applying for home health certificates of need in multiple counties, the submitted financials include the income statement and balance sheet for Cornerstone + all the counties.
 The Cornerstone + all other counties financials will vary slightly in each county's applications due to lease terms that have not been finalized for applications that are being submitted later.
 As an example, the Kitsap County application will be submitted first, and the Cornerstone + all other counties financials lease amount will not be exact, because we are waiting for two of the other counties lease terms to be finalized.
-The financials for Kitsap include estimated lease rates for these two counties.
 We do not anticipate a significant difference between the estimates and the actual lease rates.

-2. Provide the following agreements/contracts:
+2 Provide the following agreements/contracts:

+Trovido uno ronoving agroomonio, contracto.

+□ Management agreement

 Management agreement.

 Operating agreement

 Medical director agreement

-П Joint Venture agreement
+Joint Venture agreement

 Note, all agreements above must be valid through at least the first three full years following completion or have a clause with automatic renewals.
 Any agreements in draft form must include a document signed by both entities committing to execute the agreement as submitted following CN approval.

 The above applicable agreements/contracts are shown at Exhibit 8 (operating agreements).
 There is no medical director, joint venture or management agreement.
+The operating agreements apply at the legal entity level, which means they apply to all home health agencies under the legal entity Iron Bridge Healthcare, Inc.